ElDavoo/wa-crypt-tools/README.md

 2) Hexdump of keyfile
 3) Hexdump of first 512 bytes of encrypted DB

-### Not planned / wontfix
+### Will happily accept PR for:

 1) Support for encrypting
 2) supporting older encryption formats (you can decrypt crypt12 files using `--force` )

 ### Where do I get the keyfile?
+On rooted Android, you can just copy `/data/data/com.whatsapp/files/key`
+(or `/data/data/com.whatsapp/files/encrypted_backup.key` if backups are crypt15).
-**Is it beyond the scope of this project to tell you how to get the key file.
+**There are other ways, but it is not in the scope of this project to tell you.
 Issues asking for this will be closed as invalid.**
-Anyway, on rooted Android, you can just copy `/data/data/com.whatsapp/files/key`
-(or `/data/data/com.whatsapp/files/encrypted_backup.key` if backups are crypt15)

 ### Last tested version (don't expect this to be updated)
 Stable: 2.22.4.74